MitulAggarwal1/Golf-Launch-Monitor/README.md

 ## License

-This project is submitted for the MIT Maker Portfolio.
-Contact the author for collaboration or reuse.
+Please contact the author for collaboration or reuse.

 ***